ProChain/prochain-bounty-program/README.md

 Allows anyone to get bounties for ProChain substrate development issues, paid out in ERC-20 or PRA token.

 The team aims to respond to any submissions as fast as possible.
+Feel free to [email](mailto:i@chain.pro) us if you have any questions.

 ## What you Should Know